NoahGX/Regular-Languages/README.md

 - **Test Results**: Outputs from running the unit tests included in the notebook.

 ## Notes
-- It might be necessary to restart the Jupyter kernel after installing new packages to ensure they are properly loaded.
+- It might be necessary to restart the kernel after installing new packages to ensure they're properly loaded.
 - Links to extra documentation on `pyfoma` and its capabilities are included for more in-depth exploration.